v7labs/darwin-py/README.md

 progress = dataset.push()
 ```

+Note that `dataset.push()` takes an optional parameter `source_folder` with which is possible
+to specify another location from which fetch the images to upload.
 To download a remote project, images and annotations, in the projects directory
 (specified in the authentication process [default: ~/.darwin/projects]).